 Decorating for Christmas is a wonderful way to spend time together as a family.
-Plus, we try to involve the children in providing for our wildlife friends outdoors.
+Once we get the inside of our house decorated each year, we try to involve the children in providing for our wildlife friends outdoors.

 Decorating an outdoor tree for the birds is a great way to spend an afternoon.
+We use a cedar tree that happened to plant itself close to our dining room window, but any tree can be used, as long as you and your children can reach its branches.
 When you put your imagination to work, you can come up with all kinds of decorations made from things birds can eat.
 Materials can be berries, nuts, seeds, and breads along with natural items found outside like pinecones and sweet gum balls.

 Fresh cranberries can be strung on cotton twine to be hung throughout the tree.

-Using regular loaf bread, we used cookie cutters to to cut out shapes and a straw to poke a whole to string twine through for hanging.
+Using regular loaf bread, we used cookie cutters to to cut out shapes and a straw to poke a hole so we could use twine for hanging them on the tree.
 We then toasted the bread slightly to make it stiff before spreading with chunky peanut butter.
 A sprinkling of seeds makes the 'cookie' appealing to the birds.
 We looped cotton twine through the hole in the top and hung these from the tree.

 Additional decorations were made using pinecones.
 We applied peanut butter to the pinecones before rolling them in birdseed.

 A walk through the garden gave us more ideas.
 Nandina berry clusters made beautiful ornaments.
-Creampuff our newest little hen likes those.
+Creampuff, one of our red hens, likes those.

 Popcorn looks beautiful on the tree, but I'm surprised to find the birds are not eating that.
 The peanut butter toast was gone the next day, so we had to make more!